 Symptoms of Raynaud's secondary to Fabry disease are cold fingers or toes, color changes in the skin in response to cold or stress, numbness, and prickly feeling or stinging pain upon warming or stress relief.
 Affected skin usually turns white while unaffected skin appears more red.
 There are two approved treatment options currently available.
 The future may bring even more to our menu.

-Enzyme Replacement Therapy was first approved in Europe and many other countries in 2001, then in the U.S. in 2003.
+Enzyme Replacement Therapy (ERT) was first approved in Europe and many other countries in 2001, then in the U.S. in 2003.
 Oral Chaperone Therapy was approved first in Europe and other countries in 2016 and then the U.S. in 2018.
+A new ERT was approved in 2023.
 There are several other potential treatment options being investigated.

 A lot has been learned by studying the classics.
-The non-classic variations are a work in progress.
+The later-onset variations are a work in progress.